-8.8 WASTE MANAGEMENT
+8.7 WASTE MANAGEMENT

-An integrated waste management approach should be adopted on site.
+An integrated waste management approach must be adopted on site (impact management outcome).

-Only approved waste disposal methods are allowed.
-The Contractor shall ensure that all site personnel are instructed in the proper disposal of all waste.
-The Contractor shall ensure that sufficient disposal facilities are available.

-Recycling must be encouraged on site and recycling bins must be provided and clearly marked.
-It is recommended that local community leaders are contacted to identify groups or individuals who may benefit from the disposal of recyclable material and scrap metal.

-Disposal of all waste materials must be done at suitable facilities.
-No dumping of any waste material on or off site is permitted.
+- Only approved waste disposal methods are allowed. - The Contractor shall ensure that all site personnel are instructed in the proper disposal of all waste.
+The Contractor must ensure that sufficient disposal facilities are available across the site. - Recycling must be encouraged on site and recycling bins must be provided and clearly marked. - Disposal of all waste materials must be done at the Riversdale landfill site. - No dumping of any waste material on or off site is permitted unless done at a registered water site.